 from Camp Home

-on former Japanese-American Internment Barracks
+A series on former Japanese-American Internment Barracks

 Photograph (c)Kevin Mitazaki /All Rights Reserved